 Claire Vennin, David Herrmann, Morghan C. Lucas, Paul Timpson# (2016) Intravital imaging reveals new ancillary mechanisms co-opted by cancer cells to drive tumor progression. # corresponding author

 Zahra Erami, David Herrmann, Sean C. Warren, Max Nobis, Ewan J. McGhee, Morghan C. Lucas, Wilfred Leung, Nadine Reischmann, Agata Mrowinska, Juliane P. Schwarz, Shereen Kadir, James R.W.
 Conway, Claire Vennin, Saadia A. Karim, Andrew D. Campbell, David Gallego-Ortega, Astrid Magenau, Kendelle J. Murphy, Rachel A. Ridgway, Andrew M. Law, Stacey N. Walters, Shane T. Grey, David R. Croucher, Lei Zhang, Herbert Herzog, Edna C. Hardeman, Peter W. Gunning, Chris J. Ormandy, T.R.
-Jeffry Evans, Douglas Strathdee, Owen J. Sansom, Jennifer P. Morton, Kurt I. Anderson # and Paul Timpson # (2016) Intravital FRAP Imaging using an E-cadherin-GFP Mouse Reveals Disease- and Drug-Dependent Dynamic Regulation of Cell-Cell Junctions in Live Tissue.
-Cell Reports 14, 152-67. # corresponding author
+Jeffry Evans, Douglas Strathdee, Owen J. Sansom, Jennifer P. Morton, Kurt I. Anderson# and Paul Timpson# (2016) Intravital FRAP Imaging using an E-cadherin-GFP Mouse Reveals Disease- and Drug-Dependent Dynamic Regulation of Cell-Cell Junctions in Live Tissue.
+Cell Reports 14, 152-67. # corresponding authors

 James R.W.
-Conway, Neil O. Carragher # and Paul Timpson # (2014) Developments in preclinical cancer imaging: innovating the discovery of therapeutics, Nature reviews.
-Cancer 14, 314-328. # corresponding author * received a F1000 prime recommendation.
+Conway, Neil O. Carragher# and Paul Timpson# (2014) Developments in preclinical cancer imaging: innovating the discovery of therapeutics.
+Nature reviews.
+Cancer 14, 314-328. # corresponding authors * received a F1000 prime recommendation.

-Ewan J. McGhee, Jennifer P. Morton, Alex Von Kriegsheim, Juliane P. Schwarz, Saadia A. Karim, Neil O. Carragher, Owen J. Sansom, Kurt I. Anderson and Paul Timpson #.
-FLIM-FRET Imaging In Vivo Reveals 3D-Environment Spatially Regulates RhoGTPase Activity During Cancer Cell Invasion.
-Small GTPases 2011; 2(4):239-244. # corresponding author
+Ewan J. McGhee, Jennifer P. Morton, Alex Von Kriegsheim, Juliane P. Schwarz, Saadia A. Karim, Neil O. Carragher, Owen J. Sansom, Kurt I. Anderson and Paul Timpson# (2011) FLIM-FRET Imaging In Vivo Reveals 3D-Environment Spatially Regulates RhoGTPase Activity During Cancer Cell Invasion.
+Small GTPases, 2(4):239-244. # corresponding author